Samsung 970 EVO Plus vs 980: Which is Best?

 Is Samsung 980 Good for Gaming?

 Of course.
 The Samsung 980 SSD is a great choice for gaming enthusiasts.
-In my personal opinion, it offers top-notch performance and can easily handle the demands of running games.
+I believe it offers top-notch performance and can easily handle the demands of running games.
 This is because gaming through an SSD does not require a lot of storage space.
 Even if you are playing the latest titles, any decent SSD is more than sufficient to run them smoothly.

 Storage bottlenecking is a major concern while using high-performance gaming systems.
-This can occur when the storage device is not able to keep up with the demands of the system, resulting in slower performance.
-However, the Samsung 980 SSD hardly exhibits any bottlenecking issues even when paired with powerful systems.
+This can occur when the storage device cannot meet the system’s demands, resulting in slower performance.
+However, the Samsung 980 SSD hardly exhibits any bottlenecking issues, even when paired with powerful systems.